OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

  */
 function onChanged() {
   let g = getGlobal();

-  //When the add-in creates the table, it will generate 4 events that we must ignore.
-  //We only want to respond to the change events from the user. if (g.tableEventCount > 0) {
-    g.tableEventCount--;
-    return; //count down to throw away events caused by the table creation code }

   //check if dirty flag was set (flag avoids extra unnecessary ribbon operations) if (!g.isTableDirty) {
     g.isTableDirty = true;